letigsainz/Spotify-discover/README.md

 # Spotify Discover

 ## About The Project
-This flask app is meant to run every month and allow the user to discover new music.
+This flask app is meant to run locally every month and allow the user to discover new music.

 It uses the Spotify Web API to access your followed artists, check if they've released any new music, and if so, add the tracks to a new playlist for that month.